 Once your cats are finally ready to interact, follow these steps to ensure it’s a positive experience:

 It’s OK if your cats don’t click initially, some of the best relationships get better with time.
 However, these tips will help you safely navigate the newly forming feline friendships.

-Photo by Omar Ram on Unsplash
+Photo by Peter Lam CH on Unsplash